MicrosoftDocs/win32/desktop-src/IndexSrv/optimizing-and-processing-queries.md

 ---
-title: Optimizing and Processing Queries
+Description: An end user, application, or script submits a query to Indexing Service using one of the Query Languages for Indexing Service. ms.assetid: 52cadea3-0152-4d8a-bdf2-811d58fbeb00
-description: An end user, application, or script submits a query to Indexing Service using one of the Query Languages for Indexing Service. ms.assetid: 52cadea3-0152-4d8a-bdf2-811d58fbeb00 ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Optimizing and Processing Queries ms.technology: desktop ms.prod: windows ms.author: windowssdkdev